blaugold/apollo-engine-reporter/README.md

-# Java Apollo Engine Reporter
+# Apollo Engine Reporter

-This is a reporter which sends GraphQL query traces to an Apollo Engine server, for the GraphQL Java implementation.
+This is a reporter which sends GraphQL query traces to an Apollo Engine server, written in kotlin for the JVM.

-### Installation

-TODO

-### Usage

-TODO

 ### License

-apollo-engine-reporter-java is licensed under the MIT License.
+apollo-engine-reporter is licensed under the MIT License.
 See [LICENSE](./LICENSE) for details.

-### TODO

-- CacheControl
-- Java API